gittmp/Virtual-Cubes/README.md

 The different levels of the project, given by the different problem tasks, can be executed through selecting the 'Distortion' prefab under the hierarchy view, and manipulating its parameters in the inspector view.

 N.B.
-If the aforementioned prefab does not appear in the hierarchy view, navigate to the 'Assets' directory within the project view, and drag and drop both the 'Distortion' and 'Inverse' prefabs (indicated by blue cubes) into the hierarchy view.
+If the aforementioned prefab does not appear in the hierarchy view, navigate to the 'Assets' directory within the project view, and drag and drop both the 'Distortion' and 'Inverse' prefabs (indicated by blue cubes) into the hierarchy view (the 'Inverse' prefab is solely used for the problem 3c 3rd camera).

 The parameters available to the user to play with are as follows (these should be selected before you press play on the scene, as this generates the most efficient performance):
 - **Distortion Type**